wangy12/UKF_radar_lidar_fusion/README.md

 ## Sensor Fusion

-As being pointed out, the update of state/covariance from the lidar is linear and can use KF instead of UKF, which saves compuational load and resources.
+As is pointed out, the update of state/covariance from the lidar is linear and can use KF instead of UKF, which saves computational load and resources.
 Therefore, I use the update equations in KF for lidar.
 The same RMSEs are achieved compared to using UKF for lidar update.